-SPONSORED BY: Select BoardESTIMATED COST: \$150,000To see if the Town will vote to raise and appropriate or transfer from available funds a sum of money for the rental or lease of equipment to signalize the intersection of Whitney Street and Washington Street and to make recommended physical changes to allow for a left turn lane and right turn lane when exiting to Washington Street; or take any action relative thereto.THE FINANCE COMMITTEE RECOMMENDS THAT THE TOWN APPROPRIATE \$150,000 FROM FREE CASH FOR THE PURPOSE STATED IN THE ARTICLE (7-0)
+To see if the Town will vote to raise and appropriate or transfer from available funds a sum of money for the rental or lease of equipment to signalize the intersection of Whitney Street and Washington Street and to make recommended physical changes to allow for a left turn lane and right turn lane when exiting to Washington Street; or take any action relative thereto.

-SELECT BOARD COMMENTS: There are several existing conditions that have led to increased use of Woodland Street by heavy commercial vehicles.
-Among those conditions is the lack of a traffic signal at the intersection of Whitney Street and Washington Street.
-The town recognizes that this lack of signalization at the entrance/exit of the industrial park is one of the main reasons why vehicles are utilizing other means of access to and from the park, as the unsignalized entrance/exit of the industrial park can be difficult for large commercial vehicles.
+SELECT BOARD COMMENTS: The Town engaged a traffic engineer (McMahon, a Bowman Company) to evaluate heavy commercial vehicles (i.e. trucks over 2.5 tons) utilizing local residential roads as a means of access to and from the industrial park.
+McMahon identified the lack of a traffic signal at Whitney Street and Washington Street as a prime reason why vehicles are utilizing other means of access to and from the park, as the unsignalized entrance/exit of the industrial park can be difficult for large commercial vehicles.

-The Town will work with MassDOT to pursue grant funding for permanent signalization at this intersection, however, to improve the traffic flow of this area immediately, the town is pursuing temporary signalization which is estimated at a rental of approximately \$7,000 per month with other physical improvements also needed.
-From community discussion, it appears that improvements at Whitney Street and Washington Street are anticipated to benefit business and resident concerns alike, and therefore if the Town is in favor of temporary signalization, the funding should be considered necessary until such time that a permanent solution can be finalized, which may take up to 2-4 years, in a process initiated with the State's regional transportation planning organization this past summer.
-If greater than 1.5 to 2 years of temporary signalization is required, before a long-term solution is installed, this issue will come back to Town Meeting for further discussion regarding potential additional appropriation, which will also allow for an update on progress regarding the grant application. (\$150,000 from Free Cash)
+The Town will work with MassDOT to pursue grant funding for permanent signalization at this intersection, however, to improve the traffic flow of this area immediately, McMahon recommended pursuing a temporary signal solution, which is estimated at a rental of approximately \$7,000 per month with other physical improvements also needed.
+From community discussion, it appears that improvements at Whitney Street and Washington Street are anticipated to benefit business and resident concerns alike, and therefore if the Town is in favor of temporary signalization, the funding should be considered necessary until such time that a permanent solution can be finalized, which may take up to 2-4 years, in a process initiated with the State's regional transportation planning organization this past summer. (\$150,000 from Free Cash)